intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/TipsForVsCode.md

 * `editor.tabSize`: customize the size of the tab
 * `editor.fontSize` : customise the size of the font

+## Settings Sync

+You can sync your settings, keybindings and extensions across all devices with *[Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync)*.
+Just log in with your GitHub or Microsoft user.

 ## Use code navigation features

 Visual Studio Code includes features such as Go to Definition, Find All References, and Peek Definition, which can be useful for navigating through your codebase.